drago-ex/application/readme.md

 ## Extra Control

-Check if there is a pair signal receiver and name.
+Check if there is a pair signal receiver and name (default is edit).
 ```php
 $this->getSignal();
 ```